khashayar484/twitter/README.md

 As you can see, the R_squre is 0.4 here, which means we can capture 40% of the variation of Closing price by ten days moving average of daily sentiments.
 And also, the coefficient of sentiment is 0.63 and is also significant by the p_value measure, but the intercept is not.

-## contribution
+## TODO

 the are several things we can do: use another indicator besides the sentiment like volume, hash rate, difficulty, etc.

-Use another model than linear regression.
+Use another model than linear regression. applying backtesting on test-set.

 Use a longer time frame than here.